Baliwag/VGsales/README.md

 # VGsales
-readme2
-This repository is mainly for visualization of data
+This repository is mainly for visualization of data.